 Requests 12, 14 and 18

-For the Enron Entities other than Portland General, the generation facilities are very small and there will probably be limited documents available.
-The Enron Entities to the extent they act as a scheduling coordinator or possessed the right to use or resell generation output, do not have the specific documents that pertain to each generation unit requested.
+For the Enron Entities other than Portland General, the generation facilities are either non-existent or very small, and there will probably be limited documents available.
+[NOTE: no generating facilities for EES; Enron Wind contract with EES has either expired or been amended to apply only to green credits and not physical output] The Enron Entities, to the extent they act as a scheduling coordinator or possessed the right to use or resell generation output, do not have the specific documents that pertain to each generation unit requested.
 The Enron Entities, other than Portland General, do have documents and information for Enron Wind, Saguaro and Las Vegas Cogeneration.
 We propose to produce these documents in the second wave of document productions.

 For Portland General, there will be a very large volume of documents and we propose to handle them differently.
-First, Portland General will provide for year 2000 electronic data in summary form similar to the data being provided by other Enron Entities to the extent relevant.
+First, Portland General will provide for year 2000 electronic data in summary form similar to the data being provided by other Enron Entities to the extent relevant (as discussed below).
 With respect to specific generating cost data, because of the volume, we suggest that these documents be made available in Portland for inspection from a representative sampling of facilities.
 If there are specific documents that the Commission would like copied from that production, we can discuss the arrangements for producing these documents.
 We propose to make these documents available in Portland in a third wave of document productions.

 TRANSACTION DOCUMENTS